RK-2000/Club_Idea/Club-Idea.md

 # How college can help

 - Permission to conduct club actives inside the campus
-- Space for organizing (labs )
+- Space for organizing events (labs)
-- certificates for hands-on workshop & competition winners.
+- Certificates for hands-on workshop & competition winners.
-- Relaxation in attendance
+- Relaxation in attendance of members only.
-- A projector (if required)
+- A projector (if required).
-- Mentors (Faculties)
+- Mentors (Faculties).

 # Team Structure